(I may earn a small commission on the products linked to in this post.)

 As I itched my skin the rashes would slowly grow in size.
 After a few hours or days, the rashes would stop itching and subside.

 When I went to bed in the evening I would feel great, yet every morning I would wake up tired with itchy arms and legs.
 I had a chronic cough, my sinuses were congested, my eyes would itch as did the corners of my mouth.

 Years later I would visit an allergist and be tested for dust mites.
-The tests would come back positive and I’d finally have an understanding as to why I was always itchy.
+The tests came back positive and I finally had an understanding as to why I was always itchy.

 If you have the dust mite allergy symptom of itchy skin, I hope you can discern the cause before I did (it took me 20 years!).

 Once you confirm your dust mite allergy there are a number of natural steps you can take for relief.